lnbits/lnbits/docs/guide/wallets.md

 ### LND (gRPC)

-Using this wallet requires the installation of the `lndgrpc` and `purerpc` Python packages.
+Using this wallet requires the installation of the `grpcio` Python packages.

 - `LNBITS_BACKEND_WALLET_CLASS`: **LndWallet**
 - `LND_GRPC_ENDPOINT`: ip_address